volvo-cars/sample-android-automotive-wearable-monitoring/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/volvo-cars/sample-android-automotive-wearable-monitoring/blob/main/LICENSE.md)

-This is an example of how you can connect devices to the Volvo Cars Infotainment system.
+This is a sample application of how you can connect wearables to the Volvo Cars Infotainment system.
 However, we at Volvo Cars are not medical device experts and do not intend to use this application in production.
-It's just happening to be a Glucose Monitor Application that we use as an example.
+It's just happening to be a Glucose Monitor Application that showcase as an example.
+Read more about this at the [disclaimer](#disclaimer).

 ## Project Structure

 This project is following the clean architecture approach, by having an domain, data and presentation layer.

-Project structure

 ### Core Layer